kristjanr/wise-cs/scraped-data/sections/01-sending-money/subsections/04-cancellations-and-refunds/articles/03-why-was-my-transfer-cancelled/content.md

+# Cancellations and refunds
-# Why was my transfer cancelled?
+## Why was my transfer cancelled?
 Sometimes, Wise will cancel your transfer.
 There are a few reasons why we might do this — here are some of the most common ones.

 ### You didn’t pay for the transfer